alanwsmith/typing-rust.alanwsmith.com/src/introduction/index.md

 }
 ```

-There are also "Code Runner" blocks.
+It also has "Code Runner" blocks.
-Typing source code into them is what the site
+Typing the source code into them is what the site
 is all about.
-Give it a shot here with the Source Code
+Give it a shot here with the code
-from above then click the
+above then click
-"Run" button.
+"Run".
 A new line will appear with a brief
 "Running..." message followed by the code's output
 (which is "Hello, World" in this case).